-The procedure described here is necessary to preserve any retained locks that are held by SMSVSAM against the data in the old data set.
-Unless you follow all the steps of this procedure, the locks will not be valid for the new data set, with potential loss of data integrity.
+You must use the following procedure to preserve any retained locks that SMSVSAM is holding against the data in the old data set.
+If you do not complete this procedure, the locks will not be valid for the new data set, with potential loss of data integrity.

 The following steps outline the procedure to forward recover a data set accessed in RLS mode.
-Note that the procedure described here refers to two data sets-the failed data set, and the new one into which the backup is restored.
-When building your JCL to implement this process, be sure you reference the correct data set at each step.
+The procedure refers to two data sets; the failed data set, and the new one into which the backup is restored.
+When you build your JCL to implement this process, ensure that you reference the correct data set at each step.

-1. Quiesce the data set
+1. Quiesce the data set.